 \section{Defeating Backdoor Detection}

-In this section, we report our analysis of the backdoor of CNN model introduced by training data contamination.
-Our research leads to new discoveries: particularly, backdoors created by existing black-box attacks are source-agnostic and characterized by unique representations generated for attack images, which are mostly determined by the trigger, regardless of other image content, and clearly distinguishable from those for normal images.
-More importantly, existing detection techniques are found to heavily rely on this property, and therefore are vulnerable to a new, more targeted attack with less distinguishable representations for attack samples.
-Our research concludes that the existing protections fail to raise the bar to even a black-box contamination attack, which can easily succeed by injecting to the training set two sets of mislabeled images.
+In this section, we report our analysis of backdoors inside DNN models introduced by data contamination.
+Our research leads to new discoveries: backdoors created by conventional data contamination methods are source-agnostic and characterized by unique representations of attack images, which are mostly determined by the trigger, regardless of other image content, and clearly distinguishable from those of normal images.
+More importantly, some existing detection techniques are found to heavily rely on this property, and thus are vulnerable to a new targeted attack using attack images with less distinguishable representations.
+Our research concludes that some existing protections fail to raise the bar to even a black-box contamination attack that injects source-specific backdoors.